Mohamed-said-salah/BLE-Integration-in-a-Flutter-App/README.md

  * Android Studio or Visual Studio Code for development and testing.
  * clone the repository
  * Ensure your device's Bluetooth and Location are enabled.
- * and run the app on any plugged ios or android physical device.
+ * and run the app on any plugged android physical device.

 Notes

- * The app displays available BLE devices within range; select the Mi Band 4 or your BLE
+ * The app displays available BLE devices within range; select your BLE
    device for testing.

 ## Installation